BRINGING ORGANIC

 A FAMILY OWNED FARM

 Hi, I am Ryan.
 Welcome to our organic regenerative farm!
-We’re a small grass-fed sheep operation located in Henry County, TN.
+We’re a small grass-fed sheep operation located in Henry County, TN near Paris, TN.

-We are passionate about what we do.
-It is our desire to bring you affordable, quality meat and breed stock while crafting our management to heal the fertility of the soil and eliminate toxic chemicals, pathogens, and parasites.
+We are passionate about bringing you affordable, quality meat and breed stock while crafting our management practices to heal the soil from the devastating effects of poor grazing management, row cropping, and the widespread applications of toxic chemicals and fertilizers.

 Our sheep are rotationally grazed on pasture without pesticides and herbicides.
 We are continually refining our management to raise our flock that accomplishes our holistic goals.
 And over time, we hope to eliminate all exposures of toxic chemicals and heavy metals, as well as the need for all dewormers and protein supplementation during winter.
 Through our management, we strive to maintain green grass that our flock can graze on all year round.